MarketPress/hamburg-child-starter/readme.md

 This starter kit uses our own theme [Hamburg](http://marketpress.com/product/hamburg/) as the parent theme.
 Feel free to use it for your own projects, or hack it and create your own child theme starter kit.

-Also, as in Hamburg and many other themes, minified stylesheets can be loaded by default.
-In order to load minified versions of stylesheets and scripts, visit functions.php and edit `hamburg_child_min_suffix()` as documented inline.
+Also, as in Hamburg and many other themes, minified stylesheets and scripts can be loaded by default.
+In order to load minified versions of stylesheets and scripts, visit functions.php and set a filter as documented inline.

 ## Ressources